yatzin/TheCenterWire/CopilotInstructions.md

    - Include all sources referenced in the article
    - Use full, accurate URLs
    - Format: "Title – Publication – Date"

+#### Step 10.b: Double Check
+   Let's pause and double check you did everything as these are the things that sometimes goes wrong.

+   1. Verify the styling is accurate.
+Sometimes you get this wrong.
+Look at the styling of the latest article you just created.
+Compare it to the template.
+Compare it to any other past article on the root directory.
+You have often said this when I asked you to fix it: "The current article I created uses hardcoded CSS values instead of the CSS variables that are defined in the main styles.css file.
+Let me fix this by replacing the entire style section to match the existing article format".
+Is the header right?
+Is the footer right?
+Is the styling right?
+   2. Double check the social media meta data sections as you will get that wrong as well.
+   3. On Index.html, make sure you didn't fumble moving any of the articles around properly.

 #### Step 11: Final Review Checklist
 - [ ] All `[PLACEHOLDER]` text has been replaced